icinganalysis/icinganalysis.github.io/content/wilder.md

 ![Figure 6.
 Typical ice shapes for unprotected tail surface from ref.
 2.](images/wilder/Figure 6.png)

->The above calculation procedues only approximate the actual ice shape since accurate ice accretion data for most airfoils is not available.
+>The above calculation procedures only approximate the actual ice shape since accurate ice accretion data for most airfoils is not available.
 Also,
 water drop sizes and resultant collection efficiencies must be checked for the